Overview of Delaware Taxes

-As of September 2017, Delaware charges a tax of $2.10 per pack of 20 cigarettes.
-That’s the 21st highest cigarette tax in the U.S. Wholesalers pay a 30% tax on other tobacco products, including cigars and chewing tobacco, face a tax rate of 30% of the purchase price.
+Delaware charges a tax of $2.10 per pack of 20 cigarettes.
+That’s the 14th highest cigarette tax in the U.S. Wholesalers pay a 30% tax on other tobacco products, including cigars and chewing tobacco, face a tax rate of 30% of the purchase price.

 Delaware Alcohol Tax

 While there is no sales tax collected on purchases of alcohol in Delaware, some excise taxes still apply.
-These are generally lower than the national averages, however.
-The tax on beer is just 16 cents a gallon, or about 1.5 cents per beer.
-That’s the 16th lowest rate in the U.S. The tax on liquor is $3.75 per gallon, 15th lowest in the country.
+These are generally close to or lower than the national averages, however.
+The tax on beer is 26 cents a gallon, or about 2.4 cents per beer.
+That’s the 24th highest rate in the U.S. The tax on liquor is $4.50 per gallon, 18th lowest in the country.

 Delaware Estate Tax

 Delaware Gas Tax

-Drivers in Delaware will need to pay the state’s gasoline excise tax (except, of course, drivers of electric vehicles).
+Drivers in Delaware will need to pay the state’s gasoline excise tax (unless, of course, you drive an electric vehicle!).
 The state tax on regular gasoline is 23 cents per gallon, which is the 12th lowest in the country.
-Diesel fuel is taxed at a rate of 22 cents per gallon, 10th lowest.
+Diesel fuel is taxed at a rate of 22 cents per gallon, ninth lowest.